-With experience any developer will gather a bunch of useful tricks that are not easily found in books, sometimes undocumented and a bit cryptic or perhaps so obvious they’re easily overlooked.
-Wouldn’t it be nice if you could learn those tricks without having to go through the many painful hours it took to acquire them ?
-Well, here are 10 of those for my loyal readers.
+With experience, any developer will gather a bunch of useful tricks that are not easily found in books, sometimes undocumented and a bit cryptic or perhaps so obvious they’re easily overlooked.
+Wouldn’t it be nice if you could learn those tricks without having to go through the many painful hours it took to acquire them?

 I’m not claiming to be an ActionScript 3 guru, far from that.
 I just learned from experience a bunch of useful techniques to solve specific problems.
 I’m starting to share them here in the hopes it can help others.
 If you have more, do not hesitate to use the comment form at the bottom to share them with the community.